 Well, I have to mention my Luna Lovegood Funko Pop! figurine.
 She was a gift from my boyfriend, who can attest to my Harry Potter obsession, and functions as my desk’s good luck charm—she’s been with me at four different offices over the course of my past two jobs.

-To find out more about compelling journalists and what they think about email pitches, you should head over to our blog, 10 Questions with Bart Schaneman – a report for Marijuana Business Daily.
-Have a journalist that you think would be a good fit for our What’s On My Desk blog?
-Email info@onepitch to receive details and the next steps on how to be featured.
+To find out more about compelling journalists like Emily Cegielski of the Observer and what they think about email pitches, you should head over to our blog, 10 Questions with Bart Schaneman – a report for Marijuana Business Daily.
+Also, be sure to check out our blog The Type Bar for more tips, templates, and talks with top-tier PR Pros.